alxp/islandty/README.md

 ### Point to the metadata CSV file in `.env`

-Edit the .env file in the project root and set `dataFileName` to the location of your workbench-esque metadata CSV:
+Edit the .env file in the islandty project root and set `dataFileName` to the location of your workbench-esque metadata CSV:

 ```ini